-If you love beautiful colonial streets then you simply must visit the Los Sapos neighbourhood!
-Here, you can find beautiful streets that are literally picture perfect!
-The most famous and beautiful street is called Callejón de los Sapos, AKA “Alley of the Frogs”.
+If you love beautiful colonial streets then you simply must visit the Los Sapos neighborhood in Puebla city!
+Here, you can find beautiful streets that are literally picture-perfect!
+The most famous and beautiful street is called “Callejón de los Sapos”, or”Alley of the Frogs”.

 From the main square, you can easily walk to this street.
 There are also some unique shops to explore here.

-14. Go hiking on a volcano Tour
+14. Go hiking on a volcano tour

 15. Join a Lucha Libre tour (Mexican wrestling)

 The city of Puebla is the perfect place to enjoy Lucha Libre and the best part is you can join a tour.
-On a Lucha Libre tour you’ll get a great insight into the sport and the interesting way it came about.
+On a Lucha Libre tour, you’ll get a great insight into the sport and the interesting way it came about.

 16. Fuertes de Loreto y Guadalupe

-Fuertes de Loreto y Guadalupe or Fort Of Loreto and Guadalupe (English) is a very interesting place to visit in Puebla.
+Fuertes de Loreto y Guadalupe or Fort Of Loreto and Guadalupe is a very interesting place to visit in Puebla.
 The fort itself holds a lot of historical significance and was where the Battle of Puebla on May 5, 1862, when the Mexican army beat the French happened.

 For many you may be wondering why the Mexicans battled the French, well as I learned, Mexico was under French rule for 3 years and it was this battle that gave them their independence from the French.